scorpido74/azure-docs.nl-nl/articles/azure-monitor/log-query/string-operations.md

 ## <a name="replace"></a>vervangen

-Hiermee vervangt u alle regex-overeenkomsten door een andere tekenreeks.
+Vervangt alle regex-overeenkomsten met een andere teken reeks.

 ### <a name="syntax"></a>Syntaxis